Mayor of Nelson Mandela Bay

 The Mayor of Nelson Mandela Bay, officially the Executive Mayor of the Nelson Mandela Bay Metropolitan Municipality, is the head of the local government of South Africa's Nelson Mandela Bay Metropolitan Municipality, established in 2000.

-The current mayor of Nelson Mandela Bay is Gary van Niekerk of the National Alliance (NA), who was elected on 26 May 2023.
+The current mayor of Nelson Mandela Bay is Babalwa Lobishe of the African National Congress (ANC), who was elected unopposed on 31 October 2024.
+She succeeded Gary van Niekerk of the National Alliance (NA), who was elected on 26 May 2023.
 He succeeded Retief Odendaal of the Democratic Alliance (DA), who was removed in a motion of no confidence earlier that day.